ak-uow/dissertation-write-up/chapters/04-methodology.md

 The sorts of traits you can see described in the persona are all that would make this person, were they real, potentially very receptive to novel forms of advertising instigated by an Internet of Things (IoT) enabled device.
 Melanie Thompson, as the persona was dubbed, was made to be a an adopter of mobile contactless payments, regular player of games (on consoles and smartphone), and a frequent sharer of personal experiences on Social Media;
 She was also designed to be keen on saving money or getting money back from existing loyalty schemes.
-A royalty free image was used to give the persona a face and all of the imagined personality was composited using LibreOffice Draw (an open-source alternative to Micrsosoft PowerPoint).
+A royalty free image was used to give the persona a face and all of the imagined personality was composited using LibreOffice Draw (an open-source alternative to Microsoft PowerPoint).

 !! insert persona image

 #### Wireframes

 The Wireframes were created in Lean UX manner, though using online software called Figma to allow for a degree of fidelity while creating reference material to work against.
-These wireframes were created within the context of each other experiment in order to scrutinise the difference between the user journeys;
+These wireframes were created within the context of each other experiment in order to scrutinise the difference between the user journeys; it's also worth noting that for the purpose of the user experience study, the design iterations were effectively created in parallel;
 in taking this approach, there was some discretionary design decisions at this stage that led to user interfaces that were not necessarily reflective of how a real-world example might be executed.
-For clarity, in order to look at user perceptions of the composition each experiment, the user journeys were designed to force the particpants of the study to go down a particular path; this was justified as a design choice because among the the entirety of the experiments were permutations, that covered the other scenarios.
+For clarity, in order to look at user perceptions of the composition each experiment, the user journeys were designed to force the participants of the study to go down a particular path; this was justified as a design choice because among the the entirety of the experiments were permutations, that covered the other scenarios.

 The choice of Figma as the wireframing tool was ultimately down to three compelling qualities: